diogoaurelio/schedoscopeWiki/Command-Reference.md

+# Introduction

+Schedoscope can be controlled with scheduling commands.
+There are two means of issuing these commands:

+* using the Schedoscope shell command prompt opening when Schedoscope is not launched as a daemon;
+* using the Schedoscope REST client based on the [REST API](Schedoscope REST API)

 ## Schedoscope Shell

 Schedoscope can be controlled by a command line shell.
-This shell is accessible when schedoscope is not started as a daemon or by using the schedoscopeControl.sh script.
+This shell is accessible when Schedoscope launched as a REST service with the main method in object `org.schedoscope.scheduler.api.SchedoscopeRestService` passing it the `--shell` option.

+For example:

+    java -cp ${MY_SCHEDOSCOPE_CP} -Dlogback.configurationFile=${MY_SCHEDOSCOPE_FOLDER}/eci-logging.xml -Dconfig.file=${MY_SCHEDOSCOPE_FOLDER}/schedoscope.conf org.schedoscope.scheduler.api.SchedoscopeRestService --shell

+## Schedoscope REST Client

 ### views
 lists all view actors, along with their status"